john-itcsolutions/cheirrs/README.md

      There is no need for a separate Carrier Node as smart-web contains a Carrier implementation.

-The blockchain server ip-addresses in the .env, and .env.test files need to match the address of the kubernetes-worker-0, -1 and -2 machines, here, as appropriate.
+The blockchain server ip-addresses in the .env, and .env.test files need to match the address of the kubernetes-worker-0 and -1 machines, here, as appropriate.
 Also the database details will require alteration.

 Presuming you have obtained a fresh clone of "elastos-smartweb-service" with "recurse-submodules" at 'cheirrs' cloning-time, you will need to ensure the __init__.py within grpc_adenine/database directory is updated to our repo's version (as discussed above).
 Actually there is no need to alter the __init__.py file in the repo, rather in the cheirrs/TO*/*database/, which is where the file will be copied (soon) to the vm's.